95

 Norway has held the number-one position on the UN Human Development Index more consistently than any other country.
 The combination of the world's highest life expectancy metrics, near-universal tertiary education, and an extremely high standard of living creates a baseline quality of life that few nations match.
 Norway's sovereign wealth fund — the world's largest at over $1.7 trillion — ensures that oil revenues benefit the entire population through funded public services and pensions.

 Healthcare is universal, with annual out-of-pocket costs capped at approximately NOK 3,000 (about $280).
 Parental leave is among the most generous globally: 49 weeks at full pay or 59 weeks at 80%.
 The natural environment is pristine, and outdoor recreation is deeply embedded in Norwegian culture through the concept of friluftsliv (open-air living).
-Explore Norway's full profile.
+Explore Norway's full profile, or read our complete guide to moving to Norway.

 Take the 2-Minute Quiz — Find Your Ideal CountryNetherlands — Built for Balance